contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Questions about membership records, priesthood ordination, and temple ordinances for youth or adults who were born with sexual ambiguity should be directed to the Office of the First Presidency.

-### 38.7.7 Medical and Health Practices
+### 38.7.8 Medical and Health Care

+Seeking competent medical help, exercising faith, and receiving priesthood blessings work together for healing, according to the will of the Lord.

-Members should not use medical or health practices that are ethically or legally questionable.
-Local leaders should advise members who have health problems to consult with competent professional practitioners who are licensed in the countries where they practice.
+Members should not use or promote medical or health practices that are ethically, spiritually, or legally questionable.
+Those who have health problems should consult with competent medical professionals who are licensed in the areas where they practice.

+In addition to seeking competent medical help, members of the Church are encouraged to follow the scriptural injunction in [James 5:14](https://www.churchofjesuschrist.org/study/scriptures/nt/james/5.14?lang=eng#p14) to “call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord.”
+Priesthood blessings of healing are given by those who hold the necessary priesthood office.
+They are given when requested and at no charge (see [18.13](18-priesthood-ordinances-and-blessings.md#1813-administering-to-the-sick)).

+Church members are discouraged from seeking miraculous or supernatural healing from an individual or group that claims to have special methods for accessing healing power outside of prayer and properly performed priesthood blessings.
+These practices are often referred to as “energy healing.”
+Other names are also used.
+Such promises for healing are often given in exchange for money.

-### 38.7.8 Medical Marijuana
+### 38.7.9 Medical Marijuana

 The Church opposes the use of marijuana for non-medical purposes.
-See “Word of Wisdom” ([38.7.13](38-church-policies-and-guidelines.md#38713-word-of-wisdom)).
+See “[Word of Wisdom and Healthy Practices](https://www.churchofjesuschrist.org/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng¶=title_number131-p2382#title_number131)” ([38.7.13](38-church-policies-and-guidelines.md#38713-word-of-wisdom-and-healthy-practices)).

 However, marijuana may be used for medicinal purposes when the following conditions are met:

 * The use is determined to be medically necessary by a licensed physician or another legally approved medical provider.
-* The person follows the dosage and other directions for use from the physician or other authorized medical provider.
+* The person follows the dosage and mode of administration from the physician or other authorized medical provider.
+The Church does not approve of vaping marijuana unless the medical provider has authorized it based on medical necessity.

-The Church does not approve of the use of marijuana in smoking or vaping forms.
+The Church does not approve of smoking marijuana, including for medical purposes.

-### 38.7.9 Organ and Tissue Donations and Transplants
+### 38.7.10 Organ and Tissue Donations and Transplants

 The donation of organs and tissues is a selfless act that often results in great benefit to individuals with medical conditions.

+The decision of a living person to donate an organ to another or to receive a donated organ should be made with competent medical counsel and prayerful consideration.

-The decision to will or donate one’s own body organs or tissue for medical purposes or the decision to authorize the transplant of organs or tissue from a deceased family member is made by the individual or the deceased member’s family.
+The decision to authorize the transplant of organs or tissue from a deceased person is made by the person or by his or her family.

-A decision to receive a donated organ should be made after receiving competent medical counsel and confirmation through prayer.

-### 38.7.10 Prolonging Life
+### 38.7.11 Prolonging Life (Including Life Support)

-When severe illness strikes, members should exercise faith in the Lord and seek competent medical assistance.
-However, when dying becomes inevitable, it should be seen as a blessing and a purposeful part of eternal existence.
-Members should not feel obligated to extend mortal life by means that are unreasonable.
-These judgments are best made by family members after receiving wise and competent medical advice and seeking divine guidance through fasting and prayer.
+When facing severe illness, members should exercise faith in the Lord and seek competent medical assistance.
+However, when dying becomes inevitable, it should be seen as a blessing and a purposeful part of eternal existence (see [2 Nephi 9:6](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/9.6?lang=eng#p6); [Alma 42:8](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/42.8?lang=eng#p8)).

+Members should not feel obligated to extend mortal life by extreme means.
+These decisions are best made by the person, if possible, or by family members.
+They should seek competent medical advice and divine guidance through prayer.

+Leaders offer support to those who are deciding whether or not to remove life support for a family member.

-### 38.7.11 Self-Awareness Groups
+### 38.7.12 Self-Awareness Groups

-Many private groups and commercial organizations have programs that purport to increase self-awareness, self-esteem, and spirituality.
-Some groups promise to enhance individual agency or improve family relationships.
-Some offer “experiential” or “empowerment” training.
+Many private groups and commercial organizations have programs that claim to improve self-awareness, self-esteem, spirituality, or family relationships.
+These groups tend to promise quick solutions to problems that normally require time, prayer, and personal effort to resolve.
+Although participants may experience temporary relief or exhilaration, previous problems often return, leading to added disappointment and despair.

-Some of these groups falsely claim or imply that the Church or individual General Authorities have endorsed their programs.
-However, the Church has not endorsed any such enterprise, and members are warned against believing such claims.
-The fact that the Church has not formally challenged such an enterprise should not be perceived as a tacit endorsement or approval.
+Some of these groups claim or imply that the Church or individual General Authorities have endorsed them.
+However, these claims are not true.

-Church members are also warned that some of these groups advocate concepts and use methods that can be harmful.
-In addition, many such groups charge exorbitant fees and encourage long-term commitments.
-Some intermingle worldly concepts with gospel principles in ways that can undermine spirituality and faith.
+Church members are warned that some of these groups advocate concepts and use methods that can be harmful.
+Many groups also charge exorbitant fees and encourage long-term commitments.
+Some combine worldly concepts with gospel principles in ways that can undermine spirituality and faith.

-These groups tend to promise quick solutions to problems that normally require time and personal effort to resolve.
-Although participants may experience temporary emotional relief or exhilaration, old problems often return, leading to added disappointment and despair.

-Church leaders are not to pay for, encourage participation in, or promote such groups or practices.
-Also, Church facilities may not be used for these activities.
+Church leaders are not to pay for, promote, or endorse such groups or practices.
+Church facilities may not be used for these activities.

-Leaders should counsel members that true self-improvement comes through living gospel principles.
-Members who have social or emotional problems may consult with priesthood leaders for guidance in identifying sources of help that are in harmony with gospel principles.
+Members who have social or emotional concerns may consult with leaders for guidance in identifying sources of help that are in harmony with gospel principles.
+For more information, see [22.3.4](22-providing-for-temporal-needs.md#2234-minister-to-those-with-emotional-needs).

-### 38.7.12 Stillborn Children (Children Who Die before Birth)

-Temple ordinances are not performed for stillborn children.
-However, this does not deny the possibility that a stillborn child may be part of the family in the eternities.
-Parents are encouraged to trust the Lord to resolve such cases in the way He knows is best.
-The family may record the name of a stillborn child on the family group record, followed by the word _stillborn_ in parentheses.

-Memorial or graveside services may be held as determined by the parents.

-It is a fact that a child has life before birth.
-However, there is no direct revelation on when the spirit enters the body.

-### 38.7.13 Word of Wisdom
+### 38.7.13 Word of Wisdom and Healthy Practices

-The only official interpretation of “hot drinks” ([Doctrine and Covenants 89:9](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/89.9?lang=eng#p9)) in the Word of Wisdom is the statement made by early Church leaders that the term “hot drinks” means tea and coffee.

-Members should not use any substance that contains illegal drugs.
-Nor should members use harmful or habit-forming substances except under the care of a competent physician.
+The Word of Wisdom is a commandment of God.
+He revealed it for the physical and spiritual benefit of His children.
+Prophets have clarified that the teachings in [Doctrine and Covenants 89](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/89?lang=eng) include abstinence from tobacco, strong drinks (alcohol), and hot drinks (tea and coffee).

+Prophets have also taught members to avoid substances that are harmful, illegal, or addictive or that impair judgment.

+There are other harmful substances and practices that are not specified in the Word of Wisdom or by Church leaders.
+Members should use wisdom and prayerful judgment in making choices to promote their physical, spiritual, and emotional health.

+The Apostle Paul stated: “Know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
+For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God’s” ([1 Corinthians 6:19–20](https://www.churchofjesuschrist.org/study/scriptures/nt/1-cor/6.19-20?lang=eng#p19)).

+The Lord promises spiritual and temporal blessings to those who obey the Word of Wisdom and the guidance of living prophets (see [Doctrine and Covenants 89:18–21](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/89.18-21?lang=eng#p18)).

 ## 38.8 Administrative Policies